 The Abrams Falls Trail Offers Many Things to Visitors

-Cades Cove is one of the more picturesque locations in The Great Smoky Mountains.
-There are many different forms of wildlife you can see here.
-These include deer, black bears, wild turkeys, foxes, and raccoons just to name a few.
+Cades Cove is one of the more picturesque locations in The Great Smoky Mountains National Park.
+There’s many different forms of wildlife to enjoy including deer, black bear, wild turkey, fox, and raccoons just to name a few.
 Even though you can’t see this natural wonder from the Cades Cove loop, that doesn’t mean you should skip the Abrams Falls trail.
-Too often visitors skip some great things.
-This is because they are in too much of a hurry to get to their next planned activity.
-It is encouraged to not leave the Cades Cove area without taking full advantage of not just the historical buildings, but this natural feature that requires a little more effort than just driving the 11 mile loop.
+Too often visitors skip some really great places to see and experience simply because they’re in a hurry to get to their next planned activity.
+I would encourage everyone to not leave the Cades Cove area without visiting the historical buildings, but also be sure to enjoy this natural feature which will require a little more effort than just driving the 11 mile loop.
 Read on for a little history lesson and what you can expect to encounter on this popular trail.

 Basic Trail Information

 The trailhead to Abrams Falls can be reached 4.8 miles into the Cades Cove loop just past marker #10.
 Once you pass Abrams Creek, turn right onto a gravel road.
 You will drive on a grassy area for about a half a mile before reaching a large parking area where you’ll find a footbridge.
-This will indicate the beginning of the trail.
+This is the beginning of the trail.
 People like to use this footbridge for dipping their toes in the stream to cool off.
-You will then see a little side trail, which leads to the Elijah Oliver house.
-He was the son of John Oliver, the first white settler in Cades Cove; the John Oliver house is the first historical site on the loop road as well.
+You’ll then see a little side trail, which leads to the Elijah Oliver house.
+Elijah was the son of John Oliver, the first white settler in Cades Cove; the John Oliver house is the first historical site on the loop road as well.

 The trail itself is a little over 5 miles roundtrip.
 It's considered moderate due to its length and elevation gain.
-It goes for several hundred feet throughout the entire hike.
-However, it ends up descending on the way to the falls, making it a bit easier.
+It goes for several hundred feet throughout the entire hike however, it ends up descending on the way to the falls, making it a bit easier.
 It's also important to note if you arrive in the morning, you might not be able to drive the loop.
-Cades Cove is closed to vehicles before 10am on Wednesdays and Saturdays from May to September.
-This is to accommodate morning bikers or walkers.
+Cades Cove is closed to vehicles before 10 a.m. on Wednesdays and Saturdays from May to September to accommodate morning bikers or walkers.

-You should plan on spending at least three hours of your day hiking Abrams Falls Trail.
-The trail is a little rocky and packed with dirt.
-Therefore, you may want to reconsider taking smaller children on this hike.
-The conditions of the trail should motivate the hiker to get comfortable footwear for this hike.
+Plan on spending at least three hours of your day hiking Abrams Falls Trail.
+The trail is a little rocky and packed with dirt so you may not want to take smaller children on this hike.
+Also, given the terrain, wear comfortable shoes.

-Some eighteen smaller streams drain into Abrams Creek, which will parallel your walk for most of the way.
-Into the hike, Arbutus Ridge is gained at mile 1.1, and then the descent will begin.
-You will then reach a foot log over Stony Branch, and then another short climb at mile 2.2.
-Just before you reach the falls, you will cross Wilson Branch and then take a side trail.
+There are about eighteen smaller streams that drain into Abrams Creek which will parallel your walk for most of the way.
+At about 1.1, miles into the hike, you’ll find Arbutus Ridge and then the descent will begin.
+Soon thereafter you’ll reach a foot log over Stony Branch, and then it’s another short climb at mile 2.2.
+Just before you reach the falls, you’ll cross Wilson Branch and then take a side trail.

-At Abrams Falls you will notice an abrupt end to the peaceful creek that babbled throughout the hike.
-It is now a thunderous 20 foot high waterfall gushing with water.
-Here is also where you can really stop and enjoy the refreshing scent of the mountain air.
-It comes from the mist created by the falls.
-If you are an early riser and want to get to Abrams Falls early, you may see a rainbow!
-Just watch as the sun rises over the ridge and hits the falls.
+At Abrams Falls you’ll notice an abrupt end to the peaceful creek you could see and hear throughout the hike.
+It’s now a thunderous gushing 20-foot-high waterfall.
+This is where you can really stop and enjoy the fresh clean mountain air.
+If you’re an early riser and can get to Abrams Falls early, you may even see a rainbow as the sun rises over the ridge and hits the falls.

-The top of the falls is 35 feet wide, the pool it deposits the water into is about the same; however, it is quite a bit longer at 100 feet.
-The force caused by the falls sprays water more than 50 feet into the rhododendron and hemlock on the opposite side of the trail.
-The sheer force of the water is evident with the appearance of smooth pebbles and logs that have been pounded.
-The cliff itself is made of sandstone, and more of it is located on top of the falls; a large amount of it can be found throughout the area.
+The top of the falls is 35 feet wide, the pool at the bottom is about the same; however, it’s quite a bit longer at 100 feet.
+The force caused by the fall’s sprays water more than 50 feet into the rhododendron and hemlock on the opposite side of the trail.
+The sheer force of the water is evident with the appearance of smooth pebbles and logs that have been pounded for decades.
+The cliff itself is made of sandstone, and more of it is located on top of the falls and can be commonly found throughout the area.

 Rainbow trout weren’t the only living things introduced into the park; in 1988, park biologists began to release some 133 river otters successfully into the Park.
 The Cherokee tribe actually named Cades Cove “Tsiyahi”.
 This is their word for “place of the otter”--so it was clear that otters were once widespread in the creek.
-If you are lucky, you will be able to spot a frolicking otter--or otters--on your hike.
+If you’re lucky, you’ll be able to spot a frolicking otter--or otters--on your hike.

-More recently in 2011, a very large and rare EF-4 tornado swept through the western end of Cades Cove.
-It downed nearly 5,000 trees, closing the trail for more than a month.
-Crews worked meticulously to clear the debris that was blocking its path.
-The destruction left a total of 33 miles of trails impacted, but the area has since recovered nicely.
+More recently in 2011, a very large and rare EF-4 tornado swept through the western end of Cades Cove downing nearly 5,000 trees and closing the trail for more than a month.
+Crews worked meticulously to clear the debris that blocked the path.
+The destruction left a total of 33 miles of trails impacted with damage, but the area has since recovered nicely.

-Not far into the hike, the arbutus flowers will be seen on the trail.
+Not far into your hike you’ll begin to see the arbutus flowers along the trail.
 The name of Arbutus Ridge on the trail comes from these early blooming spring flowers.
 Arbutus flowers are actually named Mayflowers and are very popular, having an important place in American history.
-They are the state flower of Massachusetts.
-They were considered the queen of spring woodland flowers to the Pilgrims.
-This was because of its lovely ground-running vine with delicate shell-pink pastel beauty.
-They had never seen this flower in Europe.
+They’re the state flower of Massachusetts.
+They were once considered the queen of spring woodland flowers to the Pilgrims.
+This was because of its lovely ground-running vine with delicate shell-pink pastel color.

-Once you descend from Arbutus Ridge, you will want to watch for some unusual wildflowers, especially in the spring.
+Once you descend from Arbutus Ridge, you’ll want to watch for some unusual wildflowers, especially in the spring.
 The rocky cliffs should feature clusters of bleeding heart, whose species are native to Japan.
 Much like trilliums and daffodils, the larger bleeding heart will bloom in the spring.
-Depending on the area the area, they may disappear completely by midsummer.
+Depending on the area, they may disappear completely by midsummer.
 William Britten, an excellent photographer in the Smoky Mountains, has taken many pictures of these flowers.
 This is despite their difficulty in spotting here.
-Besides the Abrams Falls Trail, he has found these flowers along Laurel Creek Road.
-This is just west of the entrance to Tremont.
+Besides the Abrams Falls Trail, Mr. Britten has found these flowers along Laurel Creek Road located just west of the entrance to Tremont.
 There are different forms of the bleeding heart, but the Asian garden variety is different in that it has larger blooms and not quite as rare as the ones that appear in limited areas of the Smoky Mountains.

 Mountain Laurel Flower